mailchimp/MailChimp.tmbundle/readme.md

 * drag folder onto Textmate to make a new project
 * add a new file to the project: index.html (actually, can be anything\_you\_want.html)
 * Use the `Template: Select`.
 Then, pick the template you would like to work on.

-* You can load code from other templates to use in your project Template: Load
+* `Template: Load` Load Template HTML from other templates (User, Base, or Gallery) to use in your project
+* `Template: Upload` will send the file back to which ever you set in Template: Select

 Things you should know
 ----------------------

-* Macros: In general, tried to keep the pieces of the bundle fairly tight - small responsibilities This will allow you (the user) to setup commands which meet your workflow needs more precisely For example, see the Upload and Preview macro included with this bundle.
+* Macros: In general, tried to keep the pieces of the bundle fairly tight - small responsibilities While the bundle has some of the more common workflows, this will allow you
+  (The User) to setup commands which will let you work how you like.
+  For example, see the Upload and Preview macro included with this bundle.
 * If you have a folder called **\_local** the bundle will ignore it by default This gives you a place to store notes, assets and whatnot as you work.

 Followup
 --------